Student Paper Award

 Dr. Frank T. Peak was a highly regarded Omaha community member dedicated to positive change in under-served communities, primarily North Omaha.
 Dr. Peak spent his life serving in an effort to eliminate health disparities and build trust between institutions and the communities that they serve.
 Whether through his early service as a member of the Omaha Chapter of the Black Panther Party or as an integral member of the Creighton University Medical Center as a community relations liaison, Dr. Peak exemplified great leadership and care for social justice through his work and efforts to better our Omaha communities.

-To be eligible for the competition, a student must be currently enrolled in an accredited, academic undergraduate or graduate program in the U.S. and be able to present their essay remotely during the 2022 Fall Addressing Health Disparities Seminar on October 15, 2022, in Omaha, Nebraska.
+To be eligible for the competition, a student must be currently enrolled in an accredited, academic undergraduate or graduate program in the U.S. and be able to present their essay remotely during the 2023 Addressing Health Disparities Seminar on April 29, 2023, in Omaha, Nebraska.
 The student must be the manuscript author.
 The paper must not be published, accepted, or under consideration for publication at the time of submission.